raul-izquierdo/english/sources/grammar/Phrasal Verbs/Phrasal Verbs. English to Spanish.md

 head for <dirección> = (partir/salir en dirección a...)
-Responde a "Which way are you going?" `The hikers headed for the smoke they saw in the distance` head off to <place> = Salir para `We are heading off to the beach for the weekend` head to <place> = (partir/salir a sitio concreto) Responde a "Where are you going?" `I'm heading to the supermarket`
+Responde a "Which way are you going?" `The hikers headed for the smoke they saw in the distance` head off to <place> = Salir para `We are heading off to the beach for the weekend` head to <place> = (partir/salir a sitio concreto) Responde a "Where are you going?" `I'm heading to the supermarket` head over to = acercarse a un sitio `I'm just going to head over to the corner shop for some milk`

 ## Hit